Last updated on July 29th, 2024 at 12:22 pm

 Zoom in and out of this map to see more available options, both on and off Mackinac Island:

-If you’re taking the ferry over to your choice of lodging, then your luggage will be tagged at the boat dock with your hotel’s name.
+If you’re taking the ferry to your choice of lodging, your luggage will be tagged at the boat dock with your hotel’s name.
 The ferry company will load your bags onto the boat.
-Then once you get to the island, a porter will be waiting to bike your luggage to your hotel.
+Once you get to the island, a porter will be waiting to bike your luggage to your hotel.

 I recommend letting them take your bags.
 The island can become quite busy, and rolling your luggage around is a hassle.
-(To make sure your hotel offers this service, just ask when you are making your reservation.)
+(To make sure your hotel offers this service, just ask when you make your reservation.)

-The porters literally are biking your bags to your hotel.
-My boyfriend at the time did this job, and I can attest to seeing that it’s grueling work.
+The porters literally bike your bags to your hotel.
+My boyfriend at the time did this job, and I can attest to its grueling nature.
 Tipping is highly recommended.

 Bikes are the primary method of transportation, but they aren’t for everyone.